Anbehner/Android-Project/docs/_posts/2017-06-12-Implementation-&-UIDesign.md

 Java Source files will have the following Ordering:

-1.Beginning Comments.
+1.Beginning Comments.<br>
-2.Package and import Statements.
+2.Package and import Statements.<br>
-3.Class Declaration and Definition.
+3.Class Declaration and Definition.<br>

 ### 3.Indentation: